 The center offers clinic appointments with a "one-stop shopping" approach to complete care.
 While each patient remains comfortably in one room, specialists take turns examining the patient, answering questions and making recommendations.

 After the appointment, staff members compare notes to gain a well-rounded perspective and to develop a truly personalized care plan for each patient.
 Patients benefit from the convenience of seeing all specialists at one time.
 This becomes increasingly important as patients lose mobility.

 This multidisciplinary approach has been proven to improve quality of life and prolong life for people with ALS.

 Providence ALS Center is a unique collaboration between Providence Brain and Spine Institute

-and the ALS Association of Oregon and SW Washington.
+and The ALS Association Oregon and SW Washington Chapter.